 Percentage-Based Alerts

 Use percentage-based alerts to spot relative changes in cost.
 For example, this type of alert can be useful when monitoring lower-spend resources that may not trigger a dollar-based alert, but are still scaling faster than expected.
 For example, you want to see any monthly percentage-based changes in data transfer, greater than 20%, for a production mobile app.
+You set up the following Cost Report and corresponding alert:- Cost Report Filters:

 - Provider: AWS